 I went from 3 full walls of clothes down to 1 1/4 walls.
 This allowed me to properly display my accessories, have a full-length mirror and make the entire space more inviting.

 Typically my house projects have taken 9 months and I told Mr. DD that this one under no circumstances can take that long.
 I could not live with the clutter.
 This is what my guest bedroom looked like while we were making over the closet, and we had things in our master bedroom as well.
 Guess what, the closet makeover only took us 5 weeks.

 See that shoe closet, that was Mr. DD’s idea and it turned out great.
 You can read all about how we built the shoe closet by clicking the “shoe closet” link.
 The shoe closet idea, allowed me to get rid of the plastic shoe holders that sat under all the hanging clothes.
 I had to get on my hands and knees to see what shoes I needed.
 Confession, this only holds my seasonal shoes, I still have to change out my shoes for the season.
 I have 2 plastic bins full of off-season shoes in the other little closet.

 I love these wood shelf caps that Mr. DD built.
 They provide a flat surface to place my folded items on.
-It would drive me crazy with the wire shelves, the bottom clothing piece would poke through, have wire marks imprinted on it or get snagged.
-The wood cap shelves provide a purpose of function and they look great and add warmth in the space.
+It would drive me crazy with the wire shelves, the bottom clothing piece would poke through, have wire marks imprinted on it, or get snagged.
+The wood cap shelves provide a purpose of function and they look great and add warmth to the space.
 See how we built the wood caps shelves.
-The brown fabric bins on the top shelves hold my off season clothing.
+The brown fabric bins on the top shelves hold my off-season clothing.
 This was much needed to provide some organization to the space without having piles of clothes that are unsightly and falling over.

 I love the little nook of accessories behind the door.
 I used cafe curtain rods and bathroom shower hooks to hang my scarfs and belts.
 This was an inexpensive way to add some much-needed organization to my accessories.